FarmBot-Docs/farmbot-genesis/v1.5/Extras/troubleshooting/picking-up-seeds.md

 ---
 title: "Picking Up Seeds"
 slug: "picking-up-seeds"
-excerpt: "The FarmBot fails to pick up seeds entirely, frequently drops seeds when moving, or sucks seeds fully into the needle or vacuum system."
+description: "The FarmBot fails to pick up seeds entirely, frequently drops seeds when moving, or sucks seeds fully into the needle or vacuum system."
 ---

 * toc